joelhi/mesh-quadrangulation-gh/README.md

 >
 > This repo is still very much work in progress.

-A grasshopper component to quadrangulate tri-meshes by merging faces using a graph-matching approach.
+A set of grasshopper components to quadrangulate tri-meshes by merging faces using a graph-matching approach.

 This stems from the need to get quad based meshes for FE-analysis.
 Many good tools exist to do smooth adaptable triangulations in gh but few offer "sofistik" style FE-suitable meshes.
 This can be done through the process of *Triangulation -> Quadrangulation -> Smoothing*.